schwilklab/lab-resources/conductance-protocol.md

 ### Cleaning ###

-Clean every X days with dilute bleach (X per X).
+Clean every TODO:X days with dilute bleach (TODO: X per X).
 Never allow bleach solution to touch the filter.

 Flush system with distilled water before adding bleach solution because bleach contacting KCl will cause a precipitate

 ### Solution and prep. ###

 If possible, only degassed KCl solution sould touch the stem.
-This is especially importnat for flsuhing and measuremnt (both times when solution is pushed through the stem.
+This is especially important for flushing and measuremnt (both times when solution is pushed through the stem.

 X mm KCL